Wreath Macdonald polynomials as eigenstates: Shuffle algebra

 \subsubsection{Filtrations}

-To enhance Corollary \ref{GenWithin2} into an equality, we will use the \textit{Gordon filtrations}.
-They are defined via certain evaluation maps, but prior to that, we will need to discuss notation.
-For a degree vector $\vec{k}$, we call an unordered list $L=\{(a_1;b_1],\ldots,(a_n;b_n]\}$ a \textit{partition of $\vec{k}$} if $\vec{k}=\sum_{u=1}^k(a_u;b_u]$.
+To enhance Lemma \ref{GenWithin2} into an equality, we will use the \textit{Gordon filtrations}.
+They are defined via certain evaluation maps whose introduction will require some notation.
+For a degree vector $\vec{k}$, we call an unordered list $L=\{(a_1;b_1],\ldots,(a_m;b_m]\}$ a \textit{partition of $\vec{k}$} if $\vec{k}=\sum_{u=1}^m(a_u;b_u]$.
 This is denoted by $L\vdash\vec{k}$.
 We will always index the parts of a partition so that